mo-shawa/culler/README.md

 import culler from "culler"

-// Preference: you can also destructure the imports import { genRGBA, apply } from "culler"
+// Preference: you can also destructure the imports import { gen, apply } from "culler"
 ```

 #### Syntax